JuanCTorres/Basic-C-Compiler/hwk3_symbol/parser/README_SYMBOL.md

   - Scope `(3, 1)` is a child of scope `(2, 2)`, since scope `(2, 2)` is the latest scope of level 2 to be opened.
 Clearly, scopes `(2, 0)` and `(2, 1)` are already closed (since there is a scope with the same level and a higher sibling identifier), and could not have created scope `(3, 1)`.

+- For each `symnode` containing a function declaration, we added an integer representing the number of parameters that the function takes, as well as an array containing the types of such parameters.

 ## Notes about the program

 1. We have assumed that the tree will be traversed using a preoder walk, and have tailored our tree so that code generation is easier on future steps.
 For instance, a for loop is created so that with a preorder walk we would see the initialization, test condition, and iteration stataments in that order, before moving to the body of the loop.